KStateMachine/kstatemachine/docs/index.md

 KStateMachine is designed to work in single thread.
 Concurrent modification of library classes will lead to race conditions.
+See [kotlin coroutines](#kotlin-coroutines) section for more info regarding coroutines environment, and how the library helps you to support this requirement.

 ## Kotlin Coroutines